suurjaak/h3sed/README.md

 Attributes from one hero can be copied to clipboard as text, and pasted onto another hero, overwriting their data.

-A timestamped backup copy is automatically created of the savegame file.
+A timestamped daily backup copy is automatically created of the savegame file.

 ![Screenshot](https://raw.githubusercontent.com/suurjaak/h3sed/gh-pages/img/screen.png)